Tension Headaches: Everything You Need to Know

 Deep Breathing: As you lie down with your eyes closed, focus on taking deep belly breaths.
 Use a 1:2 ratio for your breathing.
 In other words, breath out twice as long as you breath in.
 Additionally, being mindful to take breaths into your abdomen, aka belly breathing, helps to not only decrease muscle tension but also promote relaxation.
+Check out our video.

 Massage: Give yourself a massage at the base of the skull and stretch your neck muscles; this will loosen up the muscles and alleviate the pressure.